-Show your students how to make a cat out of paper, and add a little lesson in sculpture to your day.
-Great for working on crafting skills AND Halloween decorations too, of course.
+Learn how to make a paper cat and add a little lesson in sculpture too.
+Great for working on paper crafting skills.

-The biggest step they needed help with, sometimes, was cutting the slash for the ears.
+The biggest step young students may needed help with is cutting the slash for the ears.
 Drawing it in pencil for them before they cut was an option that helped some from getting frustrated.
 No matter how they got to the end though, they all loved their cats by the time there were done.

 Early finishers can work with scrap colored paper to create collars, hats, crowns, you name it.

 More fun color possibilities!

 Subscribe to “The Daily Draw” below to get this free download!